 The following applications are required for Community Substance Abuse (CSAS) certification for an Medically Managed Inpatient Detoxification Service:

-- F-00520 (Word, 84 KB) - CSAS Medically Managed Inpatient Detoxification Service Initial Certification Application – Chapter DHS 75.06
+- F-00520 (Word) - CSAS Medically Managed Inpatient Detoxification Service Initial Certification Application – Chapter DHS 75.06

 - F-62504* - CSAS or Mental Health Clinic Initial Certification Application (contact 608-261-0656 for this application)